 Three Days in Malmö: Getting Around

 The most common way is to fly into Copenhagen and then taking the train, either the Öresundståg or the regular fast trains (which besides the car is fastest).
-If you want the absolute budget version (which takes about 20mins longer), opt for the local 999 bus for a cash payment of 100 SEK (11€/$12), which includes a day return.
+If you want the absolute Copenhagen on a budget version (which takes about 20mins longer), opt for the local 999 bus for a cash payment of 100 SEK (11€/$12), which includes a day return.
 You can also prebook a bus with Swebus or Nettbuss online, which comes to 89 -110 SEK (12€/$13).

 For travelling within Malmö, there is no other way than to pay a local Jojo card (you buy it for 220SEK and get 200SEK credit) or download the Jojo app to pay via credit card.
 You can buy and recharge the card at the train stations, kiosks or 7 Elevens.